s-a/discord-shell-slave/README.md

 **discord-shell-slave...
 Isn' t it a little bit long?**
 *Yes it is.
 There exists an alias called ```dss```.*

-**I' d like to know more.**
+**I' d like to know more.
+What is it good for?**
 *In fact any shell script can send a Discord chat message now.
 So you do not need any coder skills to use it.
-If you have coding skills [QWMI](https://github.com/s-a/qwmi) is a good example which supports the enhanced JSON structure.*
+If you have coding skills [QWMI](https://github.com/s-a/qwmi) is an excelent usecase and a good example which supports the enhanced JSON structure.*

 **JSON structure?**
 *```dss``` will parse piped string data into a  JSON object if it is a valid JSON string.
 If not it will take the string and send a simple text message.
 If it is JSON ```dss``` expects the following structure.*